-Be aware that different instrument drivers and runs with power meters using the new driver TLPM or a legacy driver PM100D.
+Be aware that different instrument drivers may be used by your device.
+The OPM recognizes and runs with power meters using the new driver TLPMX or a legacy driver PM100D.
 However, when running the software with a connected PM400, PM101x, PM102x, or PM103x with the old PM100D driver, the software will not provide all functions.

-In case the legacy driver PM100D is used, the information panel under devices will show a field USB driver, indication NI-VISATM.
-In this case, please use the driver switcher [67], that is automatically installed with the OPM to change to the new driver TLPM.
+In case the legacy driver PM100D is used, the information panel under devices will show a field USB driver, indication NI-VISA $^{\text{TM}}$.
+In this case, please use the driver switcher, that is automatically installed with the OPM to change to the new driver TLPMX.